 Give a copy to each staff member on their first day.
-And remember that for an induction to work, it must be interesting, fun and with lots of hands-on training that tests them.
+And remember that for an induction to work, it must be interesting, fun and include lots of hands-on training that tests them.

 1. Create a great working environment for your staff to flourish in.

 2. When hiring, focus on attitude and emotional skill set rather than experience.
-It’s very important that your staff is able to build rapport with customers and especially with your regulars.
+It’s very important that your staff are able to build rapport with customers and especially with your regulars.

 3. Do follow-ups and regular training after their induction, so that everything sticks.

-4. Do pay them for training.
+4. Pay them for training.
 It can increase the attendance rate and engagement in your sessions.

-5. If you require specific coffee training for your staff, you can visit the SCA website for lots of resources and training courses.
+5. If you require specific coffee training for your staff, visit the SCA website for lots of resources and training courses.